NixOS/nixpkgs/doc/languages-frameworks/lisp.section.md

 The script will:

-1. Download the Quicklisp `systems.txt` and `releases.txt` files
+1. Download the latest Quicklisp `systems.txt` and `releases.txt` files
 2. Generate an SQLite database of all QL systems in `packages.sqlite`
 3. Generate an `imported.nix` file from the database

 The maintainer's job there is to:

-1. Update the `import/main.lisp` file for new QL releases
-2. Re-run the `ql-import.lisp` script
+1. Re-run the `ql-import.lisp` script
-3. Add missing native dependencies in `ql.nix`
+2. Add missing native dependencies in `ql.nix`
-4. For packages that still don't build, package them manually in `packages.nix`
+3. For packages that still don't build, package them manually in `packages.nix`

 Also, the `imported.nix` file **must not be edited manually**!
 It should only be generated as described in this section.